rob-bar/typescript-remote-procedure-call/README.md

 Hi, awesome Fullstack Developer!

+> [!NOTE]
-Always wanted to have a fully type safe api? <br>
+> Always wanted to have a fully `typesafe API`? <br>
-Have you ever had the need to create an api that communicates flawlessly with any frontend?
+> Have you ever had the need to create an api that communicates flawlessly with any frontend?<br>
+> Do you want to get rid of the barriers between FE and BE?<br>
+> Do you hate the "throw it over the wall" mentality that goes along with creating an api and then pushing it out there?

 It's always a hassle to communicate when we speak different languages.
 Duh! 😅 <br>
 This repository shows the power of fullstack applications written in the same language.